milenaaob/rails_callsystem/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version: 2.6.8

-* System dependencies
+* System dependencies: semantic-ui

-* Configuration
+* Configuration: bundle project

-* Database creation
+* Database creation: After rails db:migrate, use rails db:seed to have plans pre saved.

-* Database initialization
+* Database initialization: Postgresql may be used in PgAdmin4

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* To start testing just go to calls/new or index and click in the button 'Nova Ligação'